Member Type(s): Content Publisher

 The panel, titled “How Hearst’s Prestige Brands Are “Doing the Internet,” featured:

-Here are nine strategies that can help you achieve social media success for your brand:
+Here's a quick recap of nine strategies mentioned during this panel to help you achieve social media success for your brand:

 Social Strategy Teams